hyperledger/iroha-2-docs/src/guide/rust.md

 We shall, however, leave most of the aforementioned advanced features down the rabbit hole, up to the reader's own devices to discover.
 This document can easily get out of sync with the state of the API features.
 By contrast, the online documentation is always up to date.
 Plus a short tutorial wouldn't be able to do all these features justice.
 Instead, we shall retain parity with other language tutorials and introduce you to pipeline filters.

 There are two possible event filters: `PipelineEventFilter` and `DataEventFilter`, we shall focus on the former.
-This filter sieves events pertaining to the process of submitting a transaction, executing a transaction and committing it to a block.
+This filter sieves events pertaining to the process of submitting a transaction, executing a transaction, and committing it to a block.

 First, let's build a filter